 Motherwort is found throughout northern Europe.
 The species is also common in Asia and has been introduced and naturalized in North America, where in many places it is now considered a bothersome weed.

 Common Names : throw-wort, lion's ear, and lion's tail.

-Put a teaspoon of motherwort into a 200ml cup of boiled water.
-Cover it and let it brew for 15 minutes.
+Preparation: Put a teaspoon of motherwort into a 200ml cup of boiled water.
+Cover it and let it steep for 15 minutes.
 Strain and drink a cup three times per day.

 All Herbs Are Hand Picked